 When a ban is put in place it ‘freezes’ access to your credit file.
 This means that the Credit Reporting Agencies (CRA’s) are not able to disclose any personal information from your consumer credit file to any credit providers unless you provide written consent for them to do so, or if they are required by law.

-A ban does not impact your current credit line or credit payments unless credit is due for renewal (e.g.credit card about to expire).
+A ban on your credit file does not impact your current credit line or credit payments unless credit is due for renewal (e.g.credit card about to expire).
 You will still be able to use any credit cards you currently hold and repay any existing loans.

 For more information on fraud and bans please go to the Office of the Australian Information Commissioner (OAIC) or call IDCARE.

-You will need to apply for bans with just one credit reporting agency and request that they place bans with the remaining 3 Australian CRA’s.
-IDCARE recommends you request a ban with Equifax first and then request on the same online form bans with the other three credit reporting agencies if you agree to their terms and conditions.
-The names of the credit reporting agencies in Australia are:
+You can apply for bans with all of the Australian CRA’s by engaging just one credit reporting agency and requesting that they place bans with the remaining 3 CRA’s.
+IDCARE recommends you request a ban with Equifax or illion first and then request on the same online form bans with the other three credit reporting agencies if you agree to their terms and conditions.

 Identity Care Australia & New Zealand Ltd (IDCARE) provides identity and cyber security incident response services (the Services) in accordance with the following disclaimer of service: